LRB-IIMCB/ninetails/README.md

 -   It requires tail delimitation data produced by Nanopolish software
 -   It allows both for the detection of non-adenosine residues within the poly(A) tails and visual inspection of read signals

+**Important note!
+Since version 1.0.2 Ninetails is compatible also with tailfindR**

 Currently, **Ninetails** can distinguish characteristic signatures of four types of nucleotides: adenosines (A), cytosines (C), guanosines (G), and uridines (U).
 <div>